 - select Feed Mills that are part of a recognized biosecurity program and participate in the Animal Nutrition Association of Canada's Feed Assure Program and follow their National Biosecurity Guide

-Can producers feed their herd swill feed?
+Advice for producers when feeding their herd swill feed

 Producers can feed their pigs non-meat food scraps although caution should be used.